-Reading and being able to notate (=write music) is a great skill to have.
+Reading and being able to notate (aka write music) is a great skill to have.
 First of all it will improve the knowledge of your instrument.
 Secondly it will open the doors of millions of tunes for other instruments that do not use tab.
-I mean, tabs are a great tool to quickly put down an idea…but trust me: you will never be presented a tabbed chart in a paid job, as you cannot sight-read tabs.
-There is no trick or secret about reading, all you have to do is find out how to read the black dots, where to find them on your instruments, and then just keep reading, a little bit every day, even just a few minutes, as long as it is music you have never read before.
+I mean, tabs are a great tool to quickly put down an idea…but trust me: you will never be presented a tabbed chart in a paid job, as arrangers do not write in tabs.
+There is no trick or secret about reading, all you have to do is find out how to read charts, where to find them on your instruments, and then just keep reading, a little bit every day, even just a few minutes, as long as it is music you have never read before.
 We are talking about sight reading here, not about learning a tune, so the material you read has to be something you have never seen before.
 Search online, borrow a book or look for charts in the music section of your library.

 I think this section goes well with the ‘Style’ section as well as the ‘composition’ section.
 Try and expand your repertoire as much as you can.
 At the end of the day, what you will be playing, the final results of your efforts and hours of practicing, are the songs you play live.
 Even if you only want to play original music you still should know the classics, and as many as you can.
-The best musicians I know can pull out the most famous songs (or at least ‘busk’ them) in any key, just playing by ear.
+The best musicians I know can pull out the most famous songs (or at least ‘busk’ them) in any key.

 Learn how effects sound, and how to ‘copy’ sounds you hear on records (e.g.: that guitar has a lot of hall reverb, some chorus, 800ms delay and a low gain overdrive).

 Remember that a lot of the hype behind certain effects is marketing.
-If you want to emulate your idol in terms of sound, you might want to look into what kind of gear he/she plays, but if you want to create you own sound you need to have an idea of what sound you want in your head before you buy tons of pedals.
+If you want to emulate your idol in terms of sound, you might want to look into what kind of gear he or she plays, but if you want to create your own sound you need to have an idea of what sound you want in your head before you buy tons of pedals.

 Listen to recordings of your playing from different periods, keep them in a drawer and listen back from time to time.
 Be critical in a positive way: what do you think has improved?
 What do you think can be put back in your playing?
 Set goals for yourself and review those you have set in the past.
 Did you achieve them?
 If you failed, why did you fail?
 Remember that failing is not necessarily a bad thing, as we can learn a lot from our own mistakes.

-Business mind/Being able to find work for yourself/Networking
+Business mind set, Being able to find work for yourself, “Networking”

 Are you a good advert for yourself?
 What does your image say?
-It doesn’t matter how many degrees you have or how fast you can play, or even how many pedals you own, at the end of the day, unless you are extremely lucky, you have to have to know how to find work for yourself and how to create, or become part of, a group of like minded artists.
-There are many resources on the net (Myspace, for example) and on paper for you to find work…visit the ‘jobs’ page if you want to read more.
+It doesn’t matter how many degrees you have or how fast you can play, or even how many pedals you own, at the end of the day, unless you are extremely lucky, you have to know how to find work for yourself and how to create, or become part of, a group of like minded artists.
+There are many resources on the net (Social media, for example) and on paper (magazines) for you to find work.
 Still, I think the best way is to find out where good live music venues are.
-Go check out the local music scene and when you hear a good musician, go talk to them, get involved, and see if you can honestly say you can add value to that scene.
+Go check out the local music scene and when you hear good musicians, go talk to them, get involved, and see if you can honestly say you can add value to that scene.
 Be patient, good and genuine relationships take time and can’t be forced.

 Sometimes you need to look for inspiration, or listen to how other artists found a solution for something you are looking into.
-I think a great way to do this, especially taking advantage of the current level of technology, is creating play lists.
+I think a great way to do this, especially taking advantage of the current level of technology, is creating playlists.
 You can sort them by different keywords: by genre, by mood, by year, or even just because you like certain tunes and you want to incorporate parts of them in your style.
-It is true that, in musical terms, you ‘are what you listen to’.
+It is true that, in musical terms, ‘you are what you listen to’.
 As a matter of fact back when Motown was writing ‘number one hit’ after another, the writers hired by the label were told to listen only and exclusively to number one hits so that they could ‘get that number one sound’ into their writing.
 That’s ‘food for thought’.
 You should ask yourself are you a guitar player, a musician, or an artist?
 And do you want to impress, entertain or express?
-I am sure you know what I am trying to say.

 This is the most important part if you want to succeed musically, artistically, financially and professionally.
 Set goals and find out how to achieve them.
 When achieved, set new ones…and so on.
 A very good example: imagine you had to build your own house from scratch, all by yourself.
 You would need to find out what tools are needed, how to read the project from the architect and so on…